Retropaint/skelform_dev_docs/src/animating.md

 As shown above, the resulting interpolation is 'blended'.

-Blending allows for smoother movement & changes, often used for animation transitions .
+Blending allows for smoother movement & changes, often used for animation transitions.

-It only requires generic interpolation, from the starting value to the raw interpolated value.
+It only requires generic interpolation, from the starting value to the result.

 ## Function `formatFrame()`